jakelever/brokenlinks/README.md

                    as well
   --log LOG        Log file to output scan
-  --all            Log all links, not just the links that fail --ghpages        Deal with the fact that github-pages does not require
+  --all            Log all links, not just the links that fail --images         Check images as well as links --ghpages        Tidy up output for a GitHub pages site.
+Deal with the fact
-                   ignore .html at end of URLs
+                   that github-pages does not require ignore .html at end of URLs
 ```